-If you live in Cyprus, you’re probably aware that having a heat pump is an essential part of your home comfort system.
+You’re probably aware that having a heat pump in Cyprus is an essential part of your home’s comfort system.
 What are the benefits of having an energy-efficient heat pump?
 Let’s talk about what a heat pump is, how it works and why you should have one installed in your home.

 What is a heat pump?